dortania/OpenCore-Install-Guide/installer-guide/opencore-efi.md

       * This is OpenCore's optional GUI, we'll be going over how to set this up in installer-guide so remove this for now

 * **Remove everything from Tools:**
-   * Way to many to list them all, but I recommend keeping OpenShell.efi for troubleshooting pruposes
+   * Way to many to list them all, but I recommend keeping OpenShell.efi for troubleshooting purposes

 A cleaned up EFI: